 The City and Main Roads WA have been working collaboratively on a new Urban Road Safety Program (URSP) to implement low cost road safety treatments on an area wide basis to reduce the likelihood of fatal and serious injury crashes.
-Two pilot locations within the City have been selected in Joondanna and Osborne Park.
+Last year, the City installed two pilot projects in Joondanna and Osborne Park and this year.

 Can my street be considered for inclusion in this program?